NationalUniversitySystem/dev-knowledge-hub/docs/content-management/program-updates.md

 # Program Updates

 ?> _TODO_ Below content is from prior dev documentation.
-Might be worthwhile to update with notes about our current "hero" program template and any notes/tips/tricks for converting old template programs to new templates
+We should revisit and update once the new program page templates are live on the new site.
 On NU.edu there are specific steps and details that anyone updating a program should be aware and attentive to.

-## Adding a program
+## Adding a New Program
+!> **Important**: Program page URLs are custom generated based on college/department/degree.
+When creating a new program post, select an applicable 'Area of Study', 'Degree Type', and 'Academic Hook'.
+If Academic Hook is not visible on the content entry screen, populate the other two values and hit Publish/Update, and it should now be visible.

 - In the WP admin create the program in both `www` and `info` domains.
 	- Make sure it has a **Department**.
 	- No hero is necessary since (at the time of publishing this guide) the template file does not include a hero type image.